 To recover from substance misuse– including Xanax misuse – people must first go through the process of ridding the body of the substances and their toxic metabolites.
 This process is known as detoxification, or detox.
 It is while the body clears the substances and the brain adjusts to the absence of the drug that the unpleasant experience of withdrawal occurs.

 Many people who use Xanax are aware that the drug should not be suddenly discontinued but do not know how to detox from Xanax properly.
 Xanax withdrawal treatment, known as medical detox, makes the potentially dangerous and difficult process of Xanax withdrawal much safer and easier.

 For many people who use Xanax, the fear of withdrawal symptoms is a major barrier to getting off the drug, and that fear may keep them from even trying.
 Fortunately, professional help is available for drug detox and withdrawal management.
-By participating in a medical detox program, such as is offered at The Recovery Village Palm Beach, people can get through the experience safely while in the care of medical professionals.
+By participating in a medical detox program, such as is offered at The Recovery Village Palm Beach at Baptist Health, people can get through the experience safely while in the care of medical professionals.